morrislaptop/laravel-popo-caster/README.md

 Have you ever wanted to cast your JSON columns to a value object?

-This package gives you a 2 caster classes:
+This package gives you 2 caster classes:

 * `Serializer` which serializes your value object and stores it in a single JSON field
 * `Normalizer` which normalizes your value object and stores the properties as fields on your model